-Running Turbo Debugger When you run TDW (or TD32 under Windows 32s), the debugger opens in full-screen character mode.
-However, unlike other applications, you cannot access the Windows shortcut keys Alt+Esc and Ctrl+Esc from Turbo Debugger.
-Although you can access the Windows task list from your
+Running Turbo Debugger

+When you run TDW, the debugger opens in full-screen character mode.
+However, unlike other applications, you cannot access the Windows shortcut keys Alt+Esc and Ctt/+Esc from Turbo Debugger.
+Although you can access the Windows task list from your program, you should not change tasks when Turbo Debugger is running because of the special way the debugger uses system resources.

-This is different from running TD32 under Windows NT.
-In this case, Turbo Debugger activates in a command-prompt window, and it has all the features of a normal Windows application.
+This is different from running TD32 under a 32-bit Windows system.
+In this case, TD32 activates in a command-prompt window, and it has all the features of a normal Windows application.